Federal Employees and Employees of Government Contractors

 FHFA-OIG often depends on individuals, among other things, to provide information, to confirm information, and to report wrongdoing.
 Accordingly, the Inspector General Act of 1978 requires FHFA-OIG to provide confidentiality to all Federal employees who make complaints or provide information to FHFA-OIG.
 FHFA-OIG will not disclose the identity of such employees without their consent, unless the Inspector General determines that such disclosure is unavoidable during the course of the investigation.

-FHFA-OIG also is sensitive to whistleblowers.
-A whistleblower is an individual who believes his or her organization is engaged in or willfully permits unethical or unlawful activities and reports that information.
-The Whistleblower Protection Act (WPA) provides protection rights to Federal employees.
-Under the WPA, Federal employees who are whistleblowers may seek protection by the Office of Special Counsel and the Merit Systems Protection Board against retaliation resulting from their disclosures of fraud, waste, or abuse to FHFA-OIG.
-The Federal Acquisition Streamlining Act of 1994 provides similar protection for employees of Federal contractors who report fraud, waste, or abuse to FHFA-OIG.
+Who is a whistleblower?
+A whistleblower is an individual or contractor who believes his or her organization is engaged in or willfully permits unethical or unlawful activities and reports that information.
+The newly enacted Whistleblower Protection Enhancement Act (WPEA) provides protection rights to Federal employees and contractors.
+Under the Whistleblower Protection Act (WPA), Federal employees and contractors who are whistleblowers may seek protection by the Office of Special Counsel and the Merit Systems Protection Board against retaliation resulting from their disclosures of fraud, waste, or abuse to FHFA-OIG.
+Section 828 of the National Defense Authorization Act of 2013 (41 USC 4712) extended whistleblower protections and investigations of complaints to employees of contractors, subcontractors, or grantees for a four-year period which began on Jan.
+2, 2013.

 Other Complainants and Witnesses